alphagov/re-build-systems-test/docs/architecture/decisions/0006-buildah-discovery.md

 ## Context

 There is a desire from users to be able to build docker images as an artifact from their jobs, this creates a security problem because of technical limitations within docker.
 This ADR is the result of discovery work to discern whether there are alternative solutions to building docker images securely.
-The discover focussed on evaluating the software product called [Buildah].
+The discovery focussed on evaluating the software product called [Buildah].

 ## Technical Problem